CanExport SMEs - Applicant’s guide

 - funding amount requested

-We assess applications using the following 5 criteria:
+Applications are assessed using the following criteria:

 Criteria 1: Pursuing new or expanded initiatives (“Incrementality”)